Fighter05/Fighter05/README.md

 ![logo](https://github.com/Fighter05/Fighter05/blob/main/github%20banner.png)
 <h1> Howdy! 👋, I'm Fight </h1>
 <h4 align="center">Hello, My name is Sitthipon Sinthuwongpusa.
-You can call me Fight.
+You can call me Fight.</h4>
-  <br>I'm 3rd-year Software Engineering student, at Thammasat University.</h4>
 <!-- <p>I'm a backend and DevOps engineering, mostly backend stuff, ambitious software engineering.
 I love to collaborate with others.
 At this time I'm looking for a part-time job please contact me if you are interesting I hope experience and skill are exactly what you are looking for.</p> -->

 <img src = "https://media.giphy.com/media/wwg1suUiTbCY8H8vIA/giphy-downsized-large.gif" width = "300" alt = "coding" align = "right">